Living in the USA with Swiss Ties –

 - Pension distributions: US tax laws do not recognize Swiss Pillars 2 and Pillars 3 as qualified retirement accounts.
 When moving to the USA for the first time, capital distributions of Pillars 2 and 3 are fully taxed in the USA as income if taken after becoming a US tax resident.
 We can help you plan your US tax residency start date at the federal and state level, to reduce or eliminate these taxes.
 Rolling over a Pillar 3 account or rolling over your Pillar 2 to a Vested Benefits Account can also have income tax and PFIC consequences that we can help you understand, plan for and minimize.

-- Reporting requirements: US tax residents are required to report their foreign financial assets in their US income tax returns and FBAR Form FinCEN 114 every year.
+- Reporting requirements: US tax residents are required to annually report their foreign financial assets in their US income tax returns and FBAR Form FinCEN 114.
 These requirements apply to Swiss bank accounts, Swiss pensions and investment accounts, ownership of Swiss corporations and partnerships, real estate, certain insurance products, etc. Ownership of at least 10% of a non-US company such as a SA or AG, Sarl or GmbH, can trigger additional reporting requirements with different levels of complexity.
 We can help you understand the requirements that apply to your situation, avoid penalties and remain in full compliance.

 - Other considerations: international moves are costly and complex.
 We can help you budget for and manage those expenses, manage foreign exchange rate risk, make international money transfers, select the most appropriate employee benefits, understand your executive compensation, and open and manage US investment accounts